 Analysis / Bias

 In review, the Windsor Star reports local and regional news through journalists with minimal loaded words such as this: Hospital threatened with libel suit as appeal hearing continues.
 National news is derived primarily from the Canadian Press, whereas world news comes from multiple sources such as Reuters, Washington Post, and Bloomberg.
-In general straight news, reporting is factual and presents with minimal biased wording, however, story selection tends to lean right.
+Generally, straight news reporting is factual and presents with minimal biased wording; however, story selection tends to lean right.

 Editorially, there is a clear right-leaning bias with commentaries such as this: Editorial: Of choices we have, Ford’s PCs are best and this Windsor Star’s View: End the subsidies.
-While the Windsor Star does offer opposing viewpoints, on a whole more editorials favor the conservative right.
+While the Windsor Star does offer opposing viewpoints, on the whole, more editorials favor the conservative right.

 Overall, we rate the Windsor Star Right-Center Biased based on story selection and editorial positions that favor the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(8/26/2016) Updated (D. Van Zandt 10/10/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(8/26/2016) Updated (D. Van Zandt 10/17/2022)